Blanket warmers are most commonly used in hospitals, but there are also found in medical practices and aged care facilities.

 Blanket warming cabinets are typically used in conjunction with fluid warming cabinets to promote normothermia.

-ENLAKE's blanket warmers for sale range in size from small cabinets that can accommodate 5 blankets up to larger units that will accept 21 blankets.
+ENLAKE's blanket warmers for sale are all made in Australia and are all listed on the Australian Register of Therapeutic Goods Register (ARTG).
+The warmers range in size from small cabinets that can accommodate 5 blankets up to larger units that will accept 21 blankets.